iBuseWinner/jeff/README.md

 And this can be easily done inside Jeff: the Qt version supports creating and editing React scripts.

+**Also note** that if you do some off-side things from your script and don't want send anything to user as well as notify all other extensions about this user input, just send `{"ignore": true}`.

 ### `CustomScan` and `CustomCompose` scripts

 All possible `CustomScan` and `CustomCompose` scripts' fields are listed below: